1899 British Lions tour to Australia: Second Test

 The second Test was played at the Brisbane Exhibition Ground, in front of 15,000 spectators: a record Queensland crowd for attendance at a rugby match.
-In addition to the spectators inside the ground, a crowd estimated at approximately 3,000 assembled on the hill overlooking the exhibition grounds on the Fortitude Valley side of Bowen Terrace.
+In addition to the spectators inside the ground, a crowd estimated at 3,000 assembled on the hill overlooking the exhibition grounds on the Fortitude Valley side of Bowen Terrace.
 Special trains with reduced fairs, and returning in the evening, had been arranged by the Railway Commissioner Gray for the day operating from Maryborough, and Warwick.
 These trains as well as the regular service trains were filled to capacity.
 People came hundreds of miles to see the game: from Longreach, Charleville, Gladstone, and Rockhampton.
 In attendance was Governor Lamington and Lady Lamington, George Le Hunte the Governor of New Guinea, among other socialites of the day.
 Tickets to the game were one shilling.
 Additional entertainment was provided by the Headquarters Band, who were criticised by the writer in the Brisbane Courier for playing their usual playlist, which included La mascotte and Dorothy, and not a fresh repertoire of music.
 The weather was fine, with a strong, north-east breeze blowing across the field.
 The temperature on the day rose to 66.6 °F.

 The Australian team wore the maroon red of Queensland, with a badge of the Australian Coat of Arms.